Penguinsecq/penguinsecq.github.io/docs/acsc-essential-eight/implementing-acsc-essential-eight-case-study.md

 From Microsoft, <a href="https://learn.microsoft.com/en-us/compliance/anz/e8-app-control#application-control-for-windows">https://learn.microsoft.com/en-us/compliance/anz/e8-app-control#application-control-for-windows</a>.
 While WDAC is preferred, it can be simpler and easier for most organizations to achieve ML1 using just AppLocker as a starting point, both solutions are complimentary.  .

-So in this article, I am talking about using "AppLocker" and how to implement.
+So, in this article, I am sharing how to implement "AppLocker" with MS Intune.
 You can find the comparison between WDAC and AppLocker to help you decide which one is appropriate for your environment here.
 [Application Control in practice](https://github.com/Penguinsecq/penguinsecq.github.io/blob/main/docs/acsc-essential-eight/application-control-in-practice.md)

+1. Gathering required applications list as much as possible in your environment.
+2. Create your AppLocker control policies based list above.
+3. You can utilise the starter policy from NSA cyber here  [NSA AppLocker Guidance](https://github.com/nsacyber/AppLocker-Guidance)

 Monitor Event Logs:
 Check Event Viewer > Applications and Services Logs > Microsoft > Windows > AppLocker for Event ID 8004 (audit log of blocked executions).